Pumpkin Sage Macaroni and 'Cheese' with Crispy Shallot Topping

 Thyroid-healthy Highlights:

-• 1 serving of winter squash contains between 150% and 450% DV for Vitamin A, which may help reduce the risk of developing hypothyroidism.
-Winter squash is also high in several other key thyroid supporting nutrients including vitamin C, vitamin B6, potassium, magnesium, and dietary fiber.
+- 1 serving of winter squash contains between 150% and 450% DV for Vitamin A, which may help reduce the risk of developing hypothyroidism.
+Winter squash is also high in several other key thyroid-supporting nutrients, including vitamin C, vitamin B6, potassium, magnesium, and dietary fiber.

 Happy cooking, happy thriving, and enjoy the recipe (below)!

-More Dairy-Free Sides to Try:
+More Thyroid-Friendly Sides to Try:

 Subscribe to my free newsletter for fresh recipes & lifestyle tips, delivered weekly, and receive a free gift!